lolilofit/chatTree/README.md

-# chatTree
+**Chat Tree**

 "Сhat tree" from "networking" course, 5 semester

-**Chat Tree**

 Application for a reliable network node for sending text messages.